The Acorn (band): History

 In 2006, they signed with the label Paper Bag Records and released the well-received EP Tin Fist.
 They were also joined by singer and keyboardist Keiko Devaux; Bryce left the band and was replaced by drummer Jeffrey Malecki.

 In 2007, they released Glory Hope Mountain, whose songs describe the life of Klausener's Honduras-born mother, Gloria Esperanza Montoya.
 That was followed by the albums Heron Act (2007), Ear Worms (2008), the EP Little Elms (2008), and a split EP with the band Ohbijou.
 After Glory Hope Mountain, singer-songwriter Rolf Klausener joined the band, as did multi-instrumentalist Shaun Weadick.
 Weadick and Devaux left in 2008.

 The Acorn then went on the road, traveling to the UK as the opening act for Fleet Foxes, Elbow, Akron / Family and Bon Iver, and playing the End of the Road Festival, Electric Picnic, the Brighton Festival, and The Great Escape Festival, among other gigs.
 In Canada, they played the Calgary Folk Music Festival, the Hillside Festival, and the Winnipeg Folk Festival.

 In 2009, The Acorn was a long-listed nominee for Uncut Magazine's Uncut Music Award, for Glory Hope Mountain.
-The album was also nominated for the Polaris Music Prize, making The Acorn the only Ottawa band to ever be so nominated.
+The album was also nominated for the Polaris Music Prize, the first Ottawa band to ever be so nominated.
 In early 2010, they released the EP Restoration and, in June, the album No Ghost and went on a two-month tour.
 In the interim, they recorded a remix album of No Ghost, called Make The Least Of The Day: No Ghost Reinterpreted, which includes remixes by Four Tet, Chad VanGaalen, Born Ruffians and Diamond Rings.
 Tsui and Maleckie left the band in 2010; they were replaced by drummer Pat Johnson, multi-instrumentalist Adam Saikaley and bassist Martin Charbonneau.

 In 2011 Klausner began working on an electronic dance project called 'Silkken Laumann' with Johnnson and Saikaley.
 The group released their debut album Not Forever Enough on January 1, 2014.
 They regrouped as The Acorn to release the 2015 album Vieux Loup, which was nominated for the 2015 Polaris Prize.

 In 2011, Klausener had co-founded Ottawa's Arboretum Festival which, in 2018, re-branded as 'Bon-Fire'.
 Klausener is the festival's creative director.
 The Acorn last performed in 2017; Klausener speaks of The Acorn in the past tense.